destapi/reactive/webzy/README.md

 }
 ```

-I will use a generic Websocket endpoint, and as an exercise, you can adapt it to so the same thing ans trhe EventsServlet
+The illustration here is a simple generic Websocket endpoint, which as an exercise, you can extend to do the same thing and the
+EventsServlet

 ```java

 @Slf4j
 public class EventsEndpoint extends WebSocketAdapter {